kaust-vislab/Inshimtu-basic/README.md

 * Uses the Catalyst scripts pngUVWQVAPOR.py and gridwriter.py to transfer data to ParaView.

 #### View the selected variable in ParaView and write png

 ```
 ./Inshimtu -w testing -d testing.done -s ../testing/pipelines/pngUVWQVAPOR.py -f '\w*(.vtr)' -V trace -v U V W QVAPOR
 ```

 #### Output the selected variables to disk:
+Two different examples of how to do this.

 #### Output variables as a single file

 ```
 ./Inshimtu -w testing -d testing.done -s ../testing/pipelines/gridwriter.py -f '\w*(.vtr)' -V trace -v U,V,W,QVAPOR
 ```

 #### Output variables as seperate files

 ```
 ./Inshimtu -w testing -d testing.done -s ../testing/pipelines/gridwriter.py -f '\w*(.vtr)' -V trace -v U V W QVAPOR
 ```

+## TODOs

+* Schedule tasks (currently all inport nodes participate; works for Catalyst, but not for external commands)
+  * Need coordination combinators

+* Better handle how files are sent through the pipeline (more that 'input' 'output'); need to specify files that are 'finished', but not part of the input for the next stage.
+  * Finish output specifications (what are they needed for? pipeline attribute adjustments)

+* Fix how delete files are processed

+* Fix Catalyst Pipeline singleton (need per script spec pipelines; or, at least per unique variable set)

 ## Notes